 ALEC’s Climate Agenda

-ALEC also plans to host panels this week on topics including teaching its members “How to Think and Talk About Climate and Energy Issues,” and how to bolster exports of liquefied natural gas (LNG), as well as on the EPA’s proposed carbon emissions rules and GMO food labeling proposals.
-Speakers include Texas Gov. Rick Perry, Texas Attorney General and Republican gubernatorial candidate Greg Abbott and Newt Gingrich.
+ALEC also plans to host panels this week on topics including teaching its members “How to Think and Talk About Climate and Energy Issues,” and how to bolster exports of liquefied natural gas (LNG), as well as on the Environmental Protection Agency’s (EPA) proposed carbon emissions rules and genetically modified food labeling proposals.
+Speakers include Texas Gov. Rick Perry, Texas Attorney General and Republican gubernatorial candidate Greg Abbott, and Newt Gingrich.

 According to ClimateProgress, ALEC has invited a representative from the Nongovernmental International Panel on Climate Change, a group funded by the Heartland Institute, to deliver the group’s recent report on questioning the current scientific consensus on the issue of climate change during this week’s meeting.
 The Heartland Institute is well known for openly denying the existence of anthropogenic climate change and questioning the findings of the United Nations Intergovernmental Panel on Climate Change.

 She pointed to a previous annual meeting last December, in which ALEC members participated in workshops on how to obstruct the EPA’s proposal months before the actual proposal was released.
-The NRDC tracked resolutions and bills from ALEC that emerged in state houses, after the meeting, designed to obstruct a state’s ability to reduce carbon pollution.
+The Defense Council tracked resolutions and bills from ALEC that emerged in state houses after the meeting that were designed to obstruct a state’s ability to reduce carbon pollution.
 ALEC’s environmental task force agenda for this week’s meeting includes a new draft resolution opposing the EPA’s clean power plan.

-“That new draft has rhetoric like, ‘the regulation of electricity is a sovereign state function’ . . . there’s a lot of kind of blustery language that they’ll be pushing again once state legislators get back into swing,” Haq said during a press call.
+“That new draft has rhetoric like, ‘the regulation of electricity is a sovereign state function.’… There’s a lot of kind of blustery language that they’ll be pushing again once state legislators get back into swing,” the Defense Council’s Haq said during a press call.